Hana Mazi Jamnik

 Hana Mazi Jamnik (8 December 2002 – 11 August 2022) was a Slovenian cross-country skier.
 She participated at the 2020 Winter Youth Olympics in the cross-country skiing competition, participating in two events in the competition.
 She entered the girls' sprint event, but did not start.

-sq:Hana Mazi Jamnik

 Death

 Jamnik died on 11 August 2022 after being hit by a truck in Strand, Norway.